 After they are issued, shares can be bought and sold in a market called a stock exchange.

-After they are issued, shares can be bought and sold in a market called a stock exchange.
+After issuance, buyers can purchase and sellers can sell shares in a market known as a stock exchange.
 The stock exchange is where you go to buy or sell your equity shares.
 It’s also where you find out about new information about your company—like its latest earnings report or news about its products—that may affect the price of the stock.

 We will talk about the stock exchange later in another post altogether.